How Long Can You Go Without Showering?

 6. Only cleans skin deep

-Guilt and feelings of being dirty can’t be washed away by a shower.
+A shower can’t wash away guilt and feelings of being dirty.
 For most people with these feelings, a shower isn’t enough to make them feel refreshed and clean hence they avoid it.

 7. Draws attention to your body